How to buy the best simple mobile phone

 To help you figure out which simple phone to buy, we've highlighted some of the top features you might consider.

 - 3G/4G connectivity If you want to browse the web at a reasonable pace on your phone, look for one that lets you use the 3G or 4G network.
+Bear in mind that phones on the 4G network are often expensive, and tend to be the simple smartphones as mentioned above.
 You might find the 2G network frustratingly slow and limited.

 - Assistance button Pressing this can automatically ring or send a text message to people you've assigned to an emergency contacts list on the phone.
 The button is often on the rear of the phone.